Mental Health Consultation

 From Martin: “Of all portions of the mental status examination, the evaluation of a potential thought disorder is one of the most difficult and requires considerable experience.
 The primary-care physician will frequently desire formal psychiatric consultation in patients exhibiting such disorders.”

 Few (if any) court-involved mental health professionals are competent in the assessment and diagnosis of delusional thought disorder pathology.
-Dr. Childress is available for professional-to-professional consultation with scheduling through his online Scheduling Calendar.
+Dr. Childress is available for professional-to-professional consultation with scheduling through the online Scheduling Calendar.

 To assist mental health professionals in the assessment of a possible shared persecutory delusion in the family, Dr. Childress has also developed two checklist symptom documentation instruments that can be used to guide the involved mental health professional through the assessment and diagnosis with delusional thought disorder pathology in the family.